ernsheong/jonlinblog.com/source/about.html.markdown

 Welcome!
 My name is Jonathan Ern Sheong Lin, and this is my personal site where I blog about life, software, and Christianity.
 I live in Petaling Jaya, Malaysia.

-I am currently a Software Engineer at [BAE Systems Applied Intelligence](http://www.baesystems.com/ai) where I have been working on single page apps for enterprise applications.

-In the medium term, I hope to work more on backend infrastructure challenges, including cloud computing (GCS/AWS), large data processing, containerization, etc. I am open to challenging opportunities in the backend.
-Please contact me at my email address below if you have something up my alley.
+I am developing [PageDash](https://www.pagedash.com) full-time.
+Check it out!

 Previous working experiences:

+- Front-end software engineer at [BAE Systems KL](http://www.baesystems.com), where I worked on enterprise applications.
 - Software consultant at [Belian Tech](http://beliantech.com), where I worked on Ruby on Rails apps.
 Currently a limited part-time effort.
 - Mobile software engineer at [Snappymob](https://www.snappymob.com).
 I helped churn out the Android and BlackBerry apps for The Malaysian Insider, as well as contributed to the development of Saved for iOS and Android, a budgeting and expenses app.